-Go during the summer or fall.
-The best time to hike is in September and October after the foggy summer season in the Bay Area comes to an end.
+The fall is the best time to visit northern California.
+The best time to hike is in September and October after the foggy summer in the Bay Area comes to an end.

 Visit the S.S.
 Point Reyes Shipwreck

-The S.S.
-Point Reyes shipwreck, landmark in Point Reyes and is well known to photographers.
-There is a little Market in the town on the right hand side of Sir Francis Drake Blvd, park in their parking lot.
-There is a small trail to the boat.
+Located on a sandbar in Tomales Bay, there is a popular stop at a shipwreck.
+Known as the Tomales Bay shipwreck, the Inverness shipwreck, or the S.S.
+Point Reyes Shipwreck, this is a well-known place for photographers.
+There is a little market called the Inverness Store on the right-hand side of Sir Francis Drake Blvd, park in their parking lot.
+There is a small trail to the boat behind the shop.

-UPDATE: In February 2016, the boat caught fire from a fireworks set off illegally by a reckless photographer.
+UPDATE: In February 2016, the boat caught fire from fireworks set off illegally by a reckless photographer.
 This iconic landmark is now charred and the rear of the boat was destroyed.
-While it is not fully in tact, it still worth the visit.
+While it is not fully intact, it still worth the visit.

 Point Reyes Lighthouse

 Point Reyes headlands jut out to sea for 10 miles, thus a lighthouse was built in the early 1800’s to help maritime travel from San Francisco north.
 The lighthouse and lighthouse visitor center are one of the main attractions in Point Reyes.
 From the parking area, it is a 0.5-mile walk to the visitor center.
 From here, 308 stairs descend to the lighthouse.
 The area is known for dense fog as well as high winds.
 If winds are greater than 40 mph, the stairs leading to the lighthouse are closed.
 On a clear day, which is rare, this is an excellent whale watching site.